allenkong221/annotorious-test/README.md

 1 - git bash in `/annotorious-test/`

-2 - run `uvicorn main:app --reload --port 5000`
+2 - run `uvicorn main:app --reload --port 8000`

-3 - Navigating to `localhost:8000` should have FastAPI set up
+3 - Navigating to `localhost:8000/docs` should show the API documentation